someobserver/recurgence/architects/noether/index.md

 Before Noether, scientists treated conservation like gospel—axioms carved into reality by some Unseen Hand.

-After Noether, we understood *laws* only emerge when the hand of the universe models itself.
+After Noether, we understood *laws* only emerge when the universe models itself.

 **Just like her, it needs no permission to exist.**